Our Team

 Kristy Stonehill

-Kristy has previous non-profit experience working as a Court Appointed Special Advocate (CASA) staff person in two different states.
-She also has served as a Guardian ad litem and a CASA volunteer.
+Kristy has previous non-profit experience in the states of Georgia and Virginia.
+She has worked as a Court Appointed Special Advocate (CASA) staff member in two different organizations and served as a CASA volunteer.

 Jonathan Windsor